Vishal-V2/Tools/FACTCHECK_IMPLEMENTATION.md

 # Fact-Checking Implementation

-This document describes the fact-checking functionality that has been implemented in the HackSky AI Detector Chrome extension.
+This document describes the fact-checking functionality that has been implemented in the Factora AI Detector Chrome extension.

 ## Overview